-EAP-based electromechanical actuators are valuable for use in a number of applications from micro robotics to military and space applications.
-These actuators are light weight, noiseless, mechanically simple; have large displacement and good damage tolerance which makes it possible to use them as artificial muscles.
-In this paper we consider simulations of ionic polymer-metal composite1 (IPMC) materials with the Finite Element method (FEM).
+EAP-based electromechanical actuators are valuable for use in a number of applications starting with miniature robotics up to military and space.
+These actuators have light weight, noiseless motion, simple mechanical construction; large controlled displacement and good damage tolerance along with an ability to perform different movements like bending and contractions makes possible to use them as artificial muscles.
+In this letter we consider simulation of ionic polymer-metal composite (IPMC) materials with finite element method (FEM).

-IPMC materials are highly porous polymer materials such as $Nafion^{TM}$, Teflon, filled with some kind of ionic conductive liquid.
-There are water based IPMCs which operate in aquatic environment and current is caused by ions such as Na+, K+ dissociated in water.
+IPMC materials are highly porous polymer materials such as Nafion, Fleminon, Teflon, filled with some kind of ionic conductive liquid.
+There are water based IPMCs which operate in aquatic environment and conduction is caused by ions such as Na+, K+ dissociated in water.
 Other kind of IPMCs - ionic liquid based, do not need wet environment for operating.
-A sheet of an ionic polymer is coated with a thin metal layer, usually platinum or gold.
+Sheet of an ionic polymer is coated with thin metal layer, usually platinum or gold.
 All freely movable cations inside the polymer migrate towards an electrode due to applied electric field, causing expansion of the material at the one end of the sheet and contraction at the other end, which results in bending of the sheet.

 For simulating actuation of an IPMC sheet we need to solve coupled problems due to the complex nature of bending of an IPMC.
-It includes simulations in different domains such as mechanical, electrostatic and mass transfer, and even electrochemical for more advanced models.
-Some authors like Wallmersperger2 and Nemat-Nasser3 have already simulated mass transfer and electrostatic effects.
+It includes simulations in different domains such as mechanical, electrostatic and mass transfer, even electrochemical for more advanced models.
+Some authors like Wallmersperger and Nemat-Nasser have already simulated mass transfer and electrostatic effects.
 We have used similar approach in our model.
 However, new approach is introduced in simulations of mechanical bending of an IPMC strip.
-By coupling equations from different domains, we get a Finite Element model for an IPMC muscle sheet accurate enough.
-It allows us to use the model as a starting point for solving more complex problems, thus we have also introduced a simulation of electrochemical reactions on the platinum electrode of an IPMC sheet which leads to self-oscillating actuation.
+By coupling equations from different domains, we get enough accurate finite element model for an IPMC muscle sheet.
+It allows us to use the model as a base for solving more complex problems, thus we have also introduced a simulation of electrochemical reactions on an platinum electrode of an IPMC sheet which leads to self-rhythmic actuation.

-Further author information: (Send correspondence to Kwang J. Kim and Alvo Aabloo) Kwang J. Kim: Email: kwangkim@unr.edu Alvo Aabloo: Email: alvo.aabloo@ut.ee
+Further author information: (Send correspondence to Alvo Aabloo) Alvo Aabloo: Email: alvo.aabloo@ut.ee